c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ## Introduction

 When describing I/O, the terms _non-blocking_ and _asynchronous_ are often used interchangeably, but there is actually a significant difference between them.
-In this article is described the theoretical and practical differences between non-blocking and asynchronous sockets I/O operations in Java.
+In this article are described the theoretical and practical differences between non-blocking and asynchronous sockets I/O operations in Java.

 Sockets are endpoints to perform two-way communication by TCP and UDP protocols.
 Actually, Java sockets APIs are adapters for the corresponding functionality of the operating systems.
 Sockets communication in POSIX-compliant operating systems (Unix, Linux, Mac OS X, BSD, Solaris, AIX, etc.) is performed by _Berkeley sockets_.
 Sockets communication in Windows is performed by _Winsock_ that is also based on _Berkeley sockets_ with additional functionality to comply with the Windows programming model.